CLAS-205/au24-site/docs/textbook/unit1/lesson2-languages/index.md

 ## Objectives

 1. Introduce the Latin and Greek alphabets
-2. Discuss transliteration from Greek to English and/or Latin
+2. Discuss transliteration from Greek to Latin and English
 3. Overview of common language patterns in word formation

 ## The Greek Alphabet